northeastern-rc/rc-public-documentation/docs/source/using-ood/interactiveapps.md

 - KNIME
 - Tensorboard
 - SAS

+These applications can be accessed from the OOD web interface's **Interactive Apps** dropdown menu.

+Please note that specific applications in the **Interactive Apps** section, particularly those with graphical user interfaces (GUIs), may require X11 forwarding and the setup of passwordless SSH.
+For tips and troubleshooting information on X11 forwarding setup and usage, please refer to the [Using X11] section of our documentation.

+Additionally, we offer a selection of modified standard applications intended to support specific coursework.
+These applications are under the **Courses** menu on the OOD web interface.
+Please note that these course-specific applications are only accessible to students enrolled in the respective courses.

 :::{note}
-Some apps are reserved for specific research groups and are not for public access, denoted by Restricted next to the application name.
-If you get an access error when attempting to open an app, and you believe that you should have access to it, please email <rchelp@northeastern.edu> with your username, research group, the app you are trying to access, a screenshot of the error that you are getting, and we will look into the issue.
+Certain apps are reserved for specific research groups and are not publicly accessible, as indicated by the "Restricted" label next to the application name.
+If you receive an access error when attempting to open a restricted app, and you believe you should have access to it, please email <rchelp@northeastern.edu> with the following information: your username, research group, the app you are trying to access, and a screenshot of the error message.
+We will investigate and address the issue.
 :::

 1. Go to [Open On Demand] in a web browser.
 If prompted, enter your myNortheastern username and password.